G0ddesseris/REALM_OF_CHAOS_PROJECT/README.md

-# Realm of Chaos - Web Development Project
+# Realm of Chaos

+A modern, responsive website for the Realm of Chaos project.

+## Test Change

+This is a small test change to verify GitHub integration.

 ## Project Overview
 This is the web interface for the Realm of Chaos project, featuring a video gallery with pagination, filtering, and search functionality.